shadeslayer/SyncEvolution/README.rst

   synchronization without the --keyring argument, the password has to be entered interactively.
 The --print-config output always shows "-" instead of retrieving the password from the keyring.

+  The SyncEvolution daemon always uses the GNOME keyring, regardless of the --keyring command line parameter.
+Therefore --keyring only has an effect in combination with --daemon=no, or when SyncEvolution was compiled without daemon support (not the default).

 --daemon[=yes/no]
   By default, the SyncEvolution command line is executed inside the